 What does it include?

 A CMS includes version control, taxonomy management, SEO software, and content reuse capabilities.
-It offers workflow marketing automation services, allowing you to collaborate with team members or external partners on the same projects.
+It offers workflow marketing automation services, passkey authentication for secure access, and collaboration tools for working with team members or external partners on the same projects.

 Essential factors to consider before choosing a CMS